PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

 Rules are just here to ensure a fair and enjoyable environment for all of us.
-Just keep that in mind, and the rules wouldn't be that much of a problem to you.
+Just keep that in mind, and the rules wouldn't be that much of a problem for you.

 By connecting to our server, you are to agree to the following rules: